Can Too Much Sugar Cause Diabetes?

 The Connection Between Added Sugar Intake And Diabetes

 Unlike sugar found naturally in whole foods like fresh fruit, added sugar is any caloric sweetener that is added in food preparation – whether it’s at the table, kitchen or processing plant.
-It can be difficult to know how much sugar we are consuming, since added sugar is hidden in 74% of all processed foods, ranging from bread to salad dressing.
-Added sugar masquerades under at least 60 aliases like sucrose and high-fructose corn syrup.
+It can be difficult to know how much sugar we are consuming,

 How much added sugar is considered too much?

 The recommended amount is 1 teaspoon of added sugar, or 4 grams, per day.
 Major health impacts occur when women exceed 6 teaspoons (25 grams), men exceed 9 teaspoons (38 grams), and children exceed 3 teaspoons (12 grams) per day.

 How much added sugar is in everyday items?